 Sole junior in a three-handed conspiracy to defraud a vulnerable victim of £170k.

 Sam has also been instructed in several long-term projects, including the Post Office 'Horizon' disclosure review, an SFO disclosure review, and a secondment to one of the CPS Crown Court teams.
-He was recently a keynote speaker at the Cityforum Digital Forensics Summit, presenting on the uses of digital forensic evidence in jury trials.
+He was a keynote speaker at the Cityforum Digital Forensics Summit, presenting on the uses of digital forensic evidence in jury trials.

 Outside of law, Sam is a keen skier, snowboarder, and scuba diver.
 He previously competed internationally for Great Britain in Canoe Marathon.